 Avoid The Roadside

 Obviously for safety reasons you should avoid foraging near busy roads with little ones.
-Also picking food here should be avoided because the fruit could of been contaminated with pollution from the vehicles.
+Also picking food here should be avoided because the fruit could have been contaminated with pollution from the vehicles.

 Always Stick To Footpaths

 Don’t be tempted to venture off into the unknown, for one you might get lost and two it’s illegal to pick fruit on private land and you’d be trespassing.
 Although your little ones would probably jump at the idea of a ride in a police car, I’m sure you wouldn’t.